Armaan457/LawVista/README.md

 # LawVista

 LawVista is an AI-powered research engine designed specifically for commercial courts, revolutionizing the way legal professionals search for commercial cases and laws.

-It streamlines legal research with features like case summarization, prior case retrieval, legal statute identification and court judgment prediction with explanations along with multilingual support and text to voice functionality.
+**Project features:**
+- Case summarization
+- Prior case retrieval
+- Legal statute identification
+- Court judgment prediction with explanations
+- Multilingual support
+- Text to voice

 # Technologies used